mdancho84/mdancho84.github.io/_posts/2023-12-02-how-to-use-r-in-production-mage-ai-google-cloud.md

 image_preview: "/assets/r_mage_gcp_thumb.jpg"

 ---
 Hey guys, welcome back to my [R-tips newsletter](https://learn.business-science.io/r-tips-newsletter).
 In today's R-Tip, [Arben Kqiku](https://www.linkedin.com/in/arben-kqiku-301457117/) is sharing his **exact 8-step framework** for taking R into production for Digital Analytics projects.
-You'll learn how to use R, Mage.ai, and Google Cloud Platform (GCP) to build your first data engineering pipeline **in under 30 minutes.**
+You'll learn how to use R, Mage.ai, and Google Cloud Platform (GCP) to build your first data engineering pipeline **in under 45 minutes.**

 ### About the Author

 [Arben](https://www.linkedin.com/in/arben-kqiku-301457117/) is a digital analytics and Google Cloud Platform (GCP) expert.
 He's also a Business Science University student.
 In this post, Arben shares how to use R in production, with Mage.ai and Google Cloud.

-This article was originally published on [Simo Ahava's Google Analytics website](https://www.simoahava.com/analytics/join-ga4-google-ads-data-in-google-bigquery/).
-We've republished it here with permission.
+This article was originally published on [Simo Ahava's website](https://www.simoahava.com/analytics/join-ga4-google-ads-data-in-google-bigquery/), which is focused on aspiring Digital Analytics Professionals.
+We've republished it here with permission to help spread the word of R in production with new tools including Mage.ai and Google Cloud Platform.

 Let's dive in!